top of page

 Table of Contents

-(2) First-Line Surgical Management: Ureteroscopy
+(2) First-Line Surgical Management for Kindey Stones During Pregnancy: Ureteroscopy

 In cases necessitating emergent decompression, deciding between the use of a ureteral stent or a percutaneous nephrostomy tube should be dependent on local capabilities and available options for later definitive treatment.
 Although radiation exposure is an important concern in pregnant patients, communication with interventional radiologists is imperative to determine the best treatment modality as later complications can result in increased radiation exposure.